1jour1vin

 Château Pontet-Canet

 The lands of Château Pontet-Canet are located in the heart of the Pauillac appellation, south of the neighboring vineyards of Mouton Rothschild and Armailhac.
 The soil appears to consist solely of gravel and sand.
-The 80 hectares of Château Pontet-Canet’s vineyard are dominated by the Cabernet Sauvignon grape, the well-known hallmark of Pauillac’s great wines.
-This demanding and challenging grape variety is perfectly suited to Pauillac’s climatic and geological conditions.
+The 80 hectares of Château Pontet-Canet’s vineyard are dominated by the Cabernet Sauvignon grape variety, the well-known hallmark of Pauillac’s great wines.
+This demanding and challenging variety is perfectly suited to the climatic and geological conditions of Pauillac.
 It produces full-bodied, structured wines capable of long aging, renowned for their finesse and elegance.
 In keeping with Médoc tradition, it is blended with Merlot and Cabernet Franc, which provide a necessary touch of suppleness and charm.
 In certain vintages, Petit Verdot adds a hint of complexity to this blend.
 Château Pontet-Canet’s stated philosophy is to intervene as little as possible, yet as naturally as possible, in the vineyard.
 It is under these conditions that the wines of Château Pontet-Canet will continue to contribute to the legend of the Médoc.

 Château Pontet-Canet: Three Families, One Revolution